edheltzel/dotfiles/README.md

 <img src="_images/dotfiles-logo.png" alt="dotfiles logo" width="350">

-An ongoing configuration for my personal needs using macOS, Fish shell, Git, and Frontend web development.
+### [Ed Heltzel's](https://github.com/edheltzel) personal configuration for MacOS and Fish shell.

-My playground revolves around DevOps and Frontend development which includes JavaScript, CSS Wizardry with Scss, SSG/JAMStack – mainly [11ty](https://www.11ty.dev/) and I have this soft spot in my ❤️ for the OG [Jekyll](https://jekyllrb.com).
+My playground revolves around DevOps and Full stack web development.

-## Terminal toolkit with replacements for [Unix commands](https://en.wikipedia.org/wiki/List_of_Unix_commands)
+## 🧰 Terminal toolkit with replacements for [Unix commands](https://en.wikipedia.org/wiki/List_of_Unix_commands)

 I find tools that are built with Rust or Go to be performant and cover 90% of my use cases.